 A radical Tasmanian idealist whose democratic vision and legal genius left an indelible stamp on the Australian Constitution.

-Andrew Inglis Clark was the intellectual engine behind Australia's founding document, a man whose progressive convictions shaped a nation.
-Trained first as an engineer in Hobart, he turned to the law to better champion the causes that fired him: republicanism, democracy, and social justice.
+Andrew Inglis Clark drafted the initial model for the Australian Constitution, infusing it with his deep study of American federalism and belief in a directly elected Senate.
+Trained first as an engineer in Hobart, he turned to law to champion republicanism, democracy, and social justice.
 As Tasmania's Attorney-General for much of the 1880s and 90s, he was a reformist force.
-His masterwork was drafting the initial model for the Australian Constitution, a document infused with his deep study of American federalism and his belief in a directly elected Senate.
 Though his more radical proposals were tempered at the conventions, his framework endured.
-Denied a seat on the High Court he helped design, he served instead as a revered justice on Tasmania's Supreme Court.
-Clark was a complex blend of utopian thinker and practical draftsman, whose ideas on electoral reform and federal balance continue to resonate.
+Denied a seat on the High Court he helped design, he served instead as a justice on Tasmania's Supreme Court.
+Clark was a complex blend of utopian thinker and practical draftsman.

 The biggest hits of 1848